ahossu/Vianu-Hack-Lessons/2024-oct-19/Introbof/README.md

 During the lesson, a server's public IP & port will be given, on which this program (`main.c`) runs.

 You may connect to it using the `nc [ip] [port]` command and exploit this on the server.
-You can also test this on your own computer, but you won't be able to access the flag (as it is stored on the server).
+You can also test this on your own computer (compile it with `gcc main.c -o main -std=c99 -fno-stack-protector -z execstack -no-pie`), but you won't be able to access the flag (it is stored on the server).

 Exploit the program on the server and get the flag!